BoG-Dev-Bootcamp-S24/project1-s24-tejaswini/README.md

 # Bonus
-- constantly ping api every 20 seconds
+- constantly ping api every 20 seconds (if server is giving new info)